 Historically, GA airports have not been subject to federal rules regarding airport security.
 Prior to September 11, 2001, the federal government's role in airport security focused exclusively on those airports serving scheduled operations.
 Now, however, TSA must examine all aspects of the transportation system for vulnerabilities to terrorist activities.
 To date TSA has not required GA airports to implement security measures except for those facilities located within the Washington DC Airspace Defense Identification Zone Flight Restricted Zone.
-Nevertheless, many GA airport managers commonly implement basic security measures for vehicle and pedestrian gates, daily airfield inspections, landside and airfield signage, and public awareness programs for educating the aviation community as well as the general public on the safe and secure use of the facility.
+Nevertheless, many GA airport managers commonly implement basic security measures found throughout the nation's airports.
+Examples include fencing and access control devices for vehicle and pedestrian gates, daily airfield inspections, landside and airfield signage, and public awareness programs for educating the aviation community as well as the general public on the safe and secure use of the facility.